top of page

 ii.
 All contributors will receive a digital contributor copy.

 b.
-The Writer's Workout requests one-time, nonexclusive, serial publishing rights with worldwide distribution to entries placing first through third in all scored Events.
+The Writer's Workout requests one-time, nonexclusive, publishing rights with worldwide distribution to entries placing first through fifth in all scored Events.
 All participants maintain the right to reproduce, distribute, or otherwise make available their creations from any Fest Event following the Overall winner announcement and conclusion of the portion.
-WW requests that all participants delay publication until after the anthology is released, up to but not more than, 60 days after the conclusion of the portion.
+WW requests that all winning participants delay separate publication until after the anthology is released, up to but not more than, 60 days after the conclusion of the portion.

 7. Any submission may lead to disqualification for the Event or Overall.